Koh Tao Safety Guidelines

-Koh Tao has been one of the most popular islands in South East Asia for nearly two decades, and with its pristine beaches, tropical coral reefs, and panoramic ocean views, it’s easy to see why.
-But is Koh Tao safe for travelers?
+Koh Tao has been one of the most popular islands in Southeast Asia for nearly two decades.
+It has pristine beaches, tropical marine life & coral reefs, and panoramic ocean views, so it’s easy to see why.
+But is Koh Tao safe for travellers.
 In recent years, despite the hundreds of thousands of visitors who continue to visit and have hassle-free stays, this question pops up time and time again.
 So however you are travelling and whoever you are travelling with, here is our take on it along with some tips to help you stay safe on Koh Tao…

 Is Koh Tao Safe to travel to?

 Getting to Koh Tao is safe and easy.
-Three main ferry companies offer regular services to and from the island.
-So whether you want to island-hop to Koh Samui or Koh Phangan, cross to the mainland for a connecting plane, train or bus from Chumphon or Suratthani, or travel all the way to Bangkok, you will be able to find a service that meets your needs.
+Two main daytime ferry companies plus night ferries offer regular services to and from the island.
+So whether you want to island-hop to Koh Samui or Koh Phangan, cross to the mainland for a connecting plane, train, or bus from Chumphon or Suratthani, or travel to Bangkok, you will be able to find a service that meets your needs.
 Virtually all transport options are comfortable, air-conditioned, and in good working order.
-All companies have English speaking staff, so you can either book tickets directly with the service provider, or through your travel agent on Koh Tao.
-Travellers on the way to and from the island very rarely have any issues, but we do recommend the following precautions to help you and your baggage arrive safely on Koh Tao:
+All companies have English-speaking staff, so you can either book tickets directly with the service provider, or through your travel agent on Koh Tao.
+Travellers on the way to and from the island very rarely have any issues.
+But, we do recommend the following precautions to help you and your baggage arrive safely on Koh Tao:

 - Keep all of your valuables with you in your day bag or wallet.